nllz/IRTF-HRPC/draft-methodology.md

 Step 1.1 - Cases of protocols being exploited
 Activity 1: Map cases in which users rights have been exploited, violated or compromised, analyze which protocols or vulnerabilities in protocols are invovled with this.
-Activity 2: Understand technical rational for the use of particular protocols that undermine human rights.
+Activity 2: Understand technical rationale for the use of particular protocols that undermine human rights.
 Expected Outcome: list of protocols that have been exploited to expose users to rights violation and rationale.

 Step 1.2 - Cases of protocols being enablers